rapiddweller/rapiddweller-benerator-ce/docs/data_generation_concepts.md

 ## Naming

-Business objects are called _entity_ in this book, their contained simple type data are _attributes_ .
+Business objects are called _entity_ in this book, their contained simple type data are _attributes_.

 ## Entity Data

-benerator generates entities in a platform-independent manner (internally using the class com.rapiddweller.model.data.Entity.
+benerator generates entities in a platform-independent manner (internally using the class `com.rapiddweller.model.data.Entity`.
 An entity will be interpreted individually depending on the target system.
 It can be mapped to

 * relational data (DB)